Enlightenment 2.0: Restoring Sanity to Our Politics, Our Economy, and Our Lives by Joseph Heath (2014)

 Introduction: Knowledge Delusion We delude ourselves about what we know and how we make decisions

-The Difference Between Sense-making and Meaning-making What Are Beliefs?
+Filter Bubbles, Epistemic Bubbles and Echo Chambers What Are Beliefs?
 Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close If we are to create a better world, we need to make better sense of things and improve the decisions we make, … Continue reading Introduction: Knowledge Delusion We delude ourselves about what we know and how we make decisions
+Please be patient as this may take up to a minute to load… Close If we are to create a better world, we need to make better sense of things and improve the decisions we Continue reading Introduction: Knowledge Delusion We delude ourselves about what we know and how we make decisions

 What Are Mindsets?
 Ways of thinking, mental inclinations, dispositions, or frames of mind